The Law of Moses and the Grace of God

 Footnotes by ESN:

-1 The Law consisted of 613 points of law.
+1 The Law consisted of 613 points of law: the "Written Law" given on two tablets of stone (10 commandments) and the "Oral Law" consisting of 603 commandments.
 All is considered the Mosaic Law.
 Also see: Doesn't keeping the Ten Commandments play a part in salvation?
 (Q&A)

-3 Herbert Armstrong's reason for Israel not keeping New Covenant was because they didn't have the Holy Spirit, but since the Holy Spirit has been given today, we can now keep the Law.
+2 Herbert Armstrong's reason for Israel not keeping the Law was because they didn't have the Holy Spirit but since the Holy Spirit has been given today, we can now "keep the Law."
 There is no where in the N.T. where it says this.
 Read: What does the Holy Spirit Do in The Believer's Life Today?

-4 The word translated "end" is telos in the Greek.
-It stands in the emphatic first position in the Greek sentence and means that Christ is the Purpose and Goal of New Covenant, the Object to which New Covenant pointed.
-Christ, who was sinless, fulfilled all of New Covenant (Matt.
-5:17-18) by keeping it perfectly.
+3 The word translated "end" is telos in the Greek.
+It stands in the emphatic first position in the Greek sentence and means that Christ is the Purpose and Goal of the Law, the Object to which the Law pointed.
+Christ, who was sinless, fulfilled all of the Law (Matthew 5:17-18) by keeping it perfectly.

 5 That yoke has been taken away in Christ.
-(See Matt.
-11:28-30; Galatians 5:1) What New Covenant could not do, God did through His Son.
+(See Matthew 11:28-30; Galatians 5:1) What the Law could not do, God did through His Son.

-6 Also see: II Cor.
-5:21: "For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."
+6 Also see: II Corinthians 5:21: "For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."